Weiner v. Ocwen Financial Corporation, et al.

 • In a class action, one or more people called “class representatives” sue on behalf of people who have similar claims.
 All these people are a “class” or “class members.”
 When a class action is settled, the Court resolves the issues in the lawsuit for all class members, except for those who request to be excluded from (or “opt out” of) the class.
 Opting out means that you will not receive benefits under the Settlement.
 The opt-out process is described in detail in the next section of this FAQ.

-• If the Settlement becomes final and you did not exclude yourself, you will release Defendants and the Released Parties from liability for all Released Claims and will not be able to sue, continue to sue, or be part of any other lawsuit against them or anyone else having to do with the issues in the lawsuit.
+• If you did not exclude yourself, you have released Defendants and the Released Parties from liability for all Released Claims and will not be able to sue, continue to sue, or be part of any other lawsuit against them or anyone else having to do with the issues in the lawsuit.
 Under the Settlement, “Released Claims” are defined as follows:

 [A]ny and all claims, causes of action, suits, obligations, debts, demands, agreements, promises, liabilities, damages, losses, controversies, costs, expenses and attorneys’ fees of any nature whatsoever, whether based on any federal law, state law, common law, territorial law, foreign law, contract, rule, regulation, any regulatory promulgation (including, but not limited to, any opinion or declaratory ruling), common law or equity, whether known or unknown, suspected or unsuspected, asserted or unasserted, foreseen or unforeseen, actual or contingent, liquidated or unliquidated, punitive or compensatory, as of the date of Final Approval, which are included in or relate to the Action (“Settlement Class Released Claims”).